object505/tipso/README.md

 | onShow         | function(){} | Function to be executed after tipso is shown                                          |
 | onHide         | function(){} | Function to be executed after tipso is hidden                                         |

-> Additionaly you can use `data-tipso` instead of the title attribute for the tooltip content
+> Additionaly you can use `data-tipso` instead of the title attribute for the tooltip content ( set `useTitle: false` )

 ## API